 8 Abbott Park Place, Providence, RI 02903

-Providence offers big-city sophistication on a welcoming scale, and is often voted one of the country’s best places to live.
-A historic yet fast-paced city, Providence is located within the highest per capita concentration of colleges and universities in the U.S., so it’s alive with things to do.
+Providence offers big-city sophistication on a welcoming scale, and is often voted 1 of the country’s best places to live.
+A historic yet fast-paced city, Providence is located within the highest per capita concentration of colleges and universities in the United States, so it’s alive with things to do.

 The Downcity Campus is anchored by Gaebe Commons, a popular hub of student activity, and surrounded by a variety of shops, restaurants, cafés, music venues and a picturesque riverfront.
-This campus is home to students in the College of Management, the School of Engineering & Design, the John Hazen White College of Arts & Sciences and the Center for Physician Assistant Studies.
+This campus is home to students in the College of Hospitality Management, College of Business, College of Engineering & Design, John Hazen White College of Arts & Sciences and College of Health & Wellness.

 Academic Facilities and Administrative Offices — Downcity Campus

 115 CEDAR STREET houses the administrative offices of the College of Online Education, including the dean's office.

 THE ACADEMIC CENTER at 138 Mathewson St. houses the Accounting classrooms and Accounting faculty offices.

 The CENTER FOR PHYSICIAN ASSISTANT STUDIES at 35 Claverick St. houses classrooms, laboratories, and faculty and directors offices for the Physician Assistant Studies program.

 The CITIZENS BANK CENTER FOR STUDENT INVOLVEMENT at 2 Richmond St. houses Student Involvement & Leadership (including the Campus Herald and Johnsonian yearbook offices), Greek Councils, New Student Orientation & Support Programs, Parent Relations and Spiritual Life.

 The DEL SESTO BUILDING at 274 Weybosset St. houses Information Technology Operations.